 2. Black Slate Roof Tiles

-- Natural slate is extremely heavy, requiring additional structural supports for the roof.
+- Extremely heavy, requiring additional structural supports for the roof

-- Slate roofing tiles must be installed by experienced professionals.
+- Difficult to install (must be installed by experienced professionals)

-- Repairs to slate roof tiles can be expensive due to brittleness of the product and the danger of damage while they are being walked on.
+- Expensive to repair due to brittleness and the danger of being walked on

 3. Black Clay Roof Tiles